44mb/issues/README.md

-# The MB-38 has issues!
+# The MB has issues!

-This is an issue tracker for my MB-38
+This is an issue tracker for my 1944 Willys MB